The Inventory is Dark and Full of Misinformation: Understanding the Abuse of Ad Inventory Pooling in the Ad-Tech Supply Chain: Background

-In essence, the trouble with the ability to pool multiple unrelated publisher websites behind a single publisher ID is that it provides a mechanism for low-quality publishers to effectively `launder' their inventory by becoming indistinguishable from the inventory of high-quality publishers.
-Further, this can be achieved without explicit vetting by the AdX who likely issued the publisher ID to a high-quality publisher (or an SSP), which in turn intentionally or unintentionally did not suitably vet low-quality publishers whose inventory it decides to pool.
+In sum, by pooling various unrelated websites under a single seller ID, low-quality publishers can ``launder'' their ad inventory, rendering it indistinguishable from the inventory of high-quality publishers.
+Moreover, this can occur when an AdX provides the seller ID to a trusted publisher (or an SSP), which then inadequately vets the low-quality publishers whose inventory it pools.
+Figure~\ref{fig:pooling} illustrates this scenario of syndication-based pooling by some intermediary SSP.
 As we show later, such pooling is common.
-In fact, we find some AdXs (\eg Google) even providing services, via intermediaries, that facilitate pooling of unrelated entities.
+In fact, we find some AdXs even providing services, via intermediaries, that facilitate pooling of unrelated entities.